tsarn/pygon/README.md

    to, say, ejudge.
  - It has so many cool warnings.
 From duplicate tests to typography errors and undefined behavior in C++ generators.
- - Currently it has a lot more features, like test groups, interactive problems and stresses.
+ - Currently it has a lot more features, like test groups, interactive problems and contests.
    Hopefully not for long :)